ducciorocchini/Google_Earth_Engine_lectures/README.md

   maxPixels: 1e13
 });
 ```

+## In summary

+You can make use of the following code: https://code.earthengine.google.com/957b34097e4d6f4dc33ace082ec7cad7

+In the code, remove the aoi and make an AOI to the left and change in the code from geometry to AOI.

+Change the dates and the bands.

+The median is set up.

 Click on tasks in the orange button to the right console.
 Click on RUN.
 While running the task is grey in the console with a spinning wheel.